MaxDevelo/Calculatrice-facile/README.md

-# Calculatrice-facile
+# Easy calculator

-Une calculatrice créée sur Javascript.
+This is a calculator created in Javascript.